Klaus Mann: Life and career

-Career

-Mann began writing short stories in 1924 and the following year became drama critic for a Berlin newspaper.
+Mann's early life was described by him as romantic, in beautiful upper-class surroundings (Je suis de mon temps.
+Kind dieser Zeit) but his homosexuality complicated his early adulthood, and he developed a difficult relationship with his father, who only lived out his own homosexuality in a platonic way and processed his experiences in a very sublimated way in literature.
+Klaus Mann began writing short stories in 1924 and the following year became drama critic for a Berlin newspaper.
 His first literary works were published in 1925.

-Mann's early life was troubled.
-His homosexuality often made him the target of bigotry, and he had a difficult relationship with his father.
-After only a short time in various schools, he traveled with his sister Erika Mann, a year older than himself, around the world, visiting the U.S. in 1927; they reported on the trip in essays published as a collaborative travelogue entitled Rundherum in 1929.
+His first novel The Pious Dance, Adventure Book of a Youth (1926) is openly set in Berlin's homosexual milieu.

 In 1924 he had become engaged to his childhood friend Pamela Wedekind, the eldest daughter of the playwright Frank Wedekind, who was also a close friend of his sister Erika.
 The engagement was broken off in January 1928.

+In 1927, after a short time in various schools, he traveled around the world with his sister Erika Mann, a year older than himself, visiting the U.S. In 1929, they reported on the trip in essays published as a collaborative travelogue entitled Rundherum.
+During his early travels often by car throughout Europe and North Africa as well as America and Asia, Erika took the wheel and determined the itinerary to compensate for Mann's inability to make personal and useful decisions.
+That assistance continued even into his later adulthood but could not save him from his own self-destructive behaviors and excessive drug use.

-He traveled with Erika to North Africa in 1929.
-Around this time they made the acquaintance of Annemarie Schwarzenbach, a Swiss writer and photographer, who remained close to them for the next few years.
+During the time Erika travelled with Klaus to North Africa in 1929, they met Annemarie Schwarzenbach, a Swiss writer and photographer, who remained close to them for the next few years.
 Klaus made several trips abroad with Annemarie, the final one to a Soviet writers' congress in Moscow in 1934.
+During this time and after direct contact with Russian authors and intellectuals, he initiated his critical thinking towards communist ideals and totalitarian ideologies.

+Drug use

-Since young adulthood, Klaus was using drugs, mostly opiates, to which he later became heavily addicted.
-His diaries document an attempted morphine-injection in 1933 when Hitler took power.
-Initially, the aspiring writer used opium, Eukodal and later heroin to possibly increase his creative energy, as this was often the case for artists and intellectuals in literary circles at the time.
-He underwent drug detoxification in Budapest during his frantic travels and at the Kilchberg Sanatorium in Switzerland.
+Since young adulthood, Klaus used drugs, mostly opiates, to which he later became heavily addicted.
+His diaries document an attempted morphine injection in 1933 when Hitler took power.
+Initially, the aspiring writer used opium, Eukodal and later heroin, possibly to increase his creative energy, as artists and intellectuals in literary circles often did at the time.
+He underwent drug detoxification in Budapest during his travels, and at the Kilchberg Sanatorium in Switzerland.
 After 1936, during his stay in New York his drug use and sexual adventures became unconstrained.